Dr Thomas Riddick

 Tom also works on improving the process by which files containing fixed input information to the Unified Model (such as the paths of rivers) are generated during model development.

-Tom has worked in Global Atmospheric Model Development since joining the Met Office in 2012.
+Tom has worked in Global Forecast model development and diagnostics since joining the Met Office in 2012.
 Prior to joining the Met Office he completed a PhD in particle physics at UCL.
 His PhD focused on energy loss modelling for a precision measurement of the W boson mass using particle collider data.
 Tom completed a MPhys in Physics at University of Oxford in 2006 and a Masters in Mathematics at the University of Cambridge in 2007.